Petko Hristov

-Petko Rosenov Hristov (Петко Росенов Христов; born 1 March 1999) is a Bulgarian professional footballer who plays as a centre-back for Serie B club Spezia and the Bulgaria national team.
+Petko Rosenov Hristov (Петко Росенов Христов; born 1 March 1999) is a Bulgarian professional footballer who plays as a centre-back for First League club Levski Sofia, on loan from Spezia, and the Bulgaria national team.

 Career

 Slavia Sofia

 Hristov started his career in Levski Sofia, before relocating to Slavia Sofia in 2013.
 He made his senior debut for Slavia in a match of the Europa League against Polish club Zagłębie Lubin on 30 June 2016, coming on as a substitute for Georgi Yomov.
 A month later he made his Bulgarian First League debut in the opening game of the season against CSKA Sofia.
 He scored his first goal on 10 September in a 5–2 home win over Lokomotiv Plovdiv.
 On 1 October Petko was joined by his twin brother Andrea Hristov in the central defense for the very first time against Vereya in the starting line-up.

 On 3 April 2017, Hristov signed his first professional contract with the club until 31 July 2020.